Learning, resources and communications

 Learning requires the information to be structured into an instructional approach – Gange’s 9 steps, for example, or Schank’s building of a story.
 The learner requires formative questions, examples, summaries and tests.
 The information needs to be put into a format that will help the learner retain (and ideally understand) the information.
 It needs to be built up step-by-step from the simplest concept, moving toward the most complex.
 Concepts such as primacy and recency need to be exploited to ensure that learner uptake is maximised.

 Structured learning is usually assigned to people who are directed to where they can access it, and it usually sits on an LMS so it can be tracked and scored.
 There needs to be a clear route through the course and module’s various check-points.
-Depending on the content, the learning blocks can be large, but in the modern workplace even learning should be shortened and split up into chunks so that it can be delivered in a flexible manner.
+Depending on the content, the learning blocks can be large, but in the modern workplace even learning should be shortened and split into chunks so that it can be delivered in a flexible manner.

 Resources require the information to give immediate solutions to real-world problems in order to answer the specific questions learners are asking.
 The learner doesn’t necessarily have to retain the information after they have used it.